-Notions of Home: Selections from the Collection This exhibition features a selection of artworks that evoke ambivalent feelings of home.
-For the exhibiting artists, home is an extension of identity and site of both work and leisure.
-As we spend more time at home due to the pandemic, the boundaries between public and private space blur and our concept of domesticity evolves.
-This timely show captures contradictory perceptions of home that shift between familiarity and estrangement, and comfort and conflict.
+Notions of Home: Selections from the Collection This exhibition features works from OCMA’s permanent collection that evoke contradictory feelings of home.
+The concept of domesticity has long been a source of inspiration for diverse forms of art and for exploring social concerns and identity.
+As we spend more time at home due to the pandemic, the boundaries between public and private space blur and our mixed attitudes toward home continue to intensify.
+This timely show captures ambivalent perceptions of home that shift between familiarity and estrangement and between comfort and conflict.

 Image: Deborah Mesa-Pelly, Rosy, 2000; type C print on aluminum; 29-1/4 x 36-7/8 inches; Gift of Nancy Portnoy, New York; Courtesy of the artist.